marianogappa/chart/README.md

 - `-t|--title`: title for the chart
 - `-x`: label for the x axis
 - `-y`: label for the y axis
+- `--date-format`: Sets the date format, according to [https://golang.org/src/time/format.go](https://golang.org/src/time/format.go)
+- `--debug`: Use to make sure to double-check the chart is showing what you expect.
+- `-h|--help`: Show help
+- `--zero-based`: Makes y-axis begin at zero

 ## Installation